-Ion Mobility Mass Spectrometry (IM-MS) analyzes complex mixtures and separates the ions according to their mobilities.
-Due to the superior separation capabilities, IM-MS can resolve ions that may be indistinguishable by traditional mass spectrometry.
-The PEAKS IM module of the PEAKS Studio software package has the ability to load ion mobility data from Bruker's timsTOF Pro instrument using PASEF acquisition procedure.
+Ion Mobility Mass Spectrometry (IM-MS) analyzes complex mixtures and separates their ions according to their mobilities.
+Due to its superior separation capabilities, IM-MS can resolve ions that may be indistinguishable by traditional mass spectrometry.
+The PEAKS IM module of the PEAKS Studio software package has the ability to load ion mobility data from Bruker's timsTOF Pro instrument using PASEF acquisition procedure, Thermo FAIMS, and Waters HDMSe.
 The data can be analyzed using de novo sequencing, database search (PEAKS DB), unexpected modification (PEAKS PTM) and sequence variants (SPIDER) search, and labelled and label free quantification.